Leong Ka Hang: International career

 In 2009, Leong was called up by Macau for the 2010 AFC U-19 Championship qualification matches held in Thailand.
 He scored Macau's only goal in the 54th minute in the 5–1 defeat against Korea Republic.
 He scored 4 goals in the 4–3 victory to Laos and he scored again in the 2–3 defeat to Bangladesh.

 On 2 July 2011, in the 2014 FIFA World Cup qualifiers, he was called up for Macau national football team to play against Vietnam.
 In the second-leg, he scored one goal for his team.
 But Macau still lost to Vietnam 1–13 after two-legs.

 In February 2011, in the 2012 AFC Challenge Cup qualifying playoff round, Leong scored a goal each away and at home, but Macau lost to Cambodia 5–4 on aggregate after extra time.

 On 3 October 2011, Leong scored, giving his side the first lead of the game, against Hong Kong national football team in the 2011 Long Teng Cup.
 But Hong Kong came back to win 5–1.

 On 8 July 2012, at the 2013 AFC U-22 Championship qualifiers, Leong scored a goal against Australia U22 national football team but Macau lost 3–2.

 On 14 October 2014, Leong scored one goal to help Macau force a 2–2 draw with visitors Singapore in an international friendly at the football ground of Macau University of Science and Technology.

 On 15 November 2016, Leong was named the winner of the MVP award during the 2016 AFC Solidarity Cup awards ceremony at Sarawak Stadium.

+On February 3, 2025, Leong signed a contract with the Liga de Elite club MUST IPO SC, formerly Chao Pak Kei, which changed its name during a partnership with the Macau University of Science and Technology (MUST).